tojkuv/LifeSignal/Architecture/README.md

 Across all platforms and components, LifeSignal follows these core principles:

-1. **Vertical Slice Architecture** - Organize code by feature rather than by technical layer
+1. **Modular Features** - Organize code by feature rather than by technical layer
-2. **Infrastructure Agnosticism** - Build features that are independent of specific backend technologies
+2. **Middleware Clients** - Build features that are independent of specific backend technologies through backend agnostic anti-corruption clients
 3. **Type Safety** - Maintain strong typing throughout the codebase
 4. **Concurrency Safety** - Handle asynchronous operations safely and efficiently
 5. **Testability** - Design all components to be testable in isolation